texadactyl/Cloaking.c/README.md

 * Storing backups of sensitive information on the Internet
 * Transporting sensitive information electronically (E.g. email) or manually (E.g. using a flash drive)

 This project is already proven running on an Intel/AMD environment (Biostar Celeron CPU motherboard).
 It needs a port to the Raspberry Pi 2 (ARM 32-bit processor).
+I must confess that the choice of C or C++ brings incompatibility nuisances across CPU architectures!

 LICENSING